Patchier/In-the-Stardew-of-the-Valley/README.md

 # In the Stardew of the Valley

+DISCLAIMER: I AM NOT RESPONSIBLE FOR YOUR PC BLOWING UP

 **Please follow the instructions written below in a helpful bullet point format.
 Believe me, this won’t take you long.**

 - First off, install Stardew Valley.
 Pretty sure any LEGAL version will work, but I’ve only tested the Steam version, so let me know if this isn’t accurate.
 No, I will not support piracy.